- It is used to treat glaucoma.

 - If your child is allergic to any drugs like this one or any other drugs, foods, or other substances.
 Tell the doctor about the allergy and what signs your child had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.

-- If your child has any of these health problems: Narrow-angle glaucoma or swelling in parts of the eye.
+- If your child is taking any of these drugs: Acetazolamide or methazolamide.

 - Tell dentists, surgeons, and other doctors that your child is using this drug.